Tom Wicker: Politics

-Wicker's work earned him a place on the master list of Nixon political opponents.
-He wrote the essay on Richard Nixon for the book Character Above All: Ten Presidents from FDR to George Bush (1995).
-Wicker was mentioned in a 60 Minutes report from the 1970s which detailed how, along with other journalists and members of Congress who supported desegregation busing, Wicker and the others nevertheless sent their children to DC private schools.
+Wicker's journalism for The New York Times earned him a place on the master list of Nixon's political opponents.
+Wicker later wrote an essay on Richard Nixon for the book Character Above All: Ten Presidents from FDR to George Bush (1996).

+Wicker was mentioned in a 60 Minutes report from the 1970s which detailed how he, along with other journalists and members of Congress who publicly supported desegregation busing, had nevertheless sent their children to Washington, D.C. private schools.

 NSA monitoring of Wicker's communications

-In a secret operation code-named "Project MINARET," the National Security Agency (NSA) monitored the communications of leading Americans, including Wicker and other prominent U.S. journalists, Senators Frank Church and Howard Baker, such civil rights leaders as Martin Luther King Jr., and prominent U.S. athletes who criticized the U.S. war in Vietnam.
-A review by NSA of the NSA's Minaret program concluded that Minaret was "disreputable if not outright illegal."
+In a secret operation code-named "Project MINARET", the National Security Agency (NSA) monitored the communications of leading Americans, including Wicker and other prominent U.S. journalists, Senators Frank Church and Howard Baker, civil rights leaders like Martin Luther King Jr., and famous American athletes like Muhammad Ali who criticized the Vietnam War.
+A subsequent review by NSA of its Minaret program concluded that the program was "disreputable if not outright illegal."

 Death

-Wicker died from an apparent heart attack, on November 25, 2011 at the age of 85.
+Wicker died from an apparent heart attack, on November 25, 2011, at the age of 85.